 You might already know that since the first generation of Microsoft Surface Pro (2013) and Surface 3, Microsoft has implemented a new firmware called Unified Extensible Firmware Interface (UEFI) on those devices.
-As this new firmware interface allows your Surface boot faster and providing better security improvements.
+As this new firmware interface allows your Surface to boot faster and provides better security improvements.

-Starting with Surface Pro 4, Microsoft has created their own Surface UEFI for using with newer devices.
+Starting with Surface Pro 4, Microsoft has created its Surface UEFI for use with newer devices.
 This new Surface UEFI is currently used on newer devices including Surface Book and Surface Studio.

 In this article, you will find out how to get to the Surface Book UEFI settings.
-You will see also about how to configure the UEFI settings to improve the device security, check your device information and more.
+You will see also how to configure the UEFI settings to improve the device security, check your device information, and more.

 - How to access Surface Book UEFI settings?

 - How to Check Your Surface Book Device Information via UEFI settings?

 - How to Configure Device Boot Order on the new Surface Book?

 - How to Manage Device Components on Surface Book?